LRagji/magic-tool/README.md

 3. Consistency across applications.
 4. Reduction of development cycle.

-# How does this work
+# How does this work?
-This tool will try to cover all the above mentioned sections, currently it only supports following:
+This tool will try to cover width , currently it only supports following:

 - [ ] Mercury
 - [ ] Development of UI screens for application by UX personas.